Automobile Club of France: Foundation

 In October 1894, de Dion met with the newspaper and automobile magazine publisher, Paul Meyan, (Note: Founder of a sports (rowing) directory, Annuaire français de l'Aviron, and publisher of a directory of intellects, Annuaire des diplômés, and magazine "La France Automobile".
 Co-organiser and participant of 1894 Paris-Rouen.) who suggested meetings of car owners could progress the manufacture and improvement of automobiles through collaboration.
 De Dion agreed and invited Meyan, with van Zuylen and decorated naval engineer (Count) Edmond Récopé, (Note: Later, he chaired the sporting committee of the club and organised the 1896 Paris–Marseille–Paris.) to dinner where the formation of the ACF was discussed.
 According to Meyan the club was named and founded by the time dessert was served.
 He was tasked with drafting the club's statutes.

 At a 12 November 1895 meeting at de Dion's mansion at 25 quai d'Orsay, Paris, which involved further associates as founder members, the club's statutes were approved and the club was officially formed.
 Van Zuylen was appointed as club president.

 The club, also known in French as "ACF" or "l'Auto", was initially located near the Paris Opera and benefited from a villa in the Bois de Boulogne.
 In 1898, the club moved to the site of the former "Place Louis XV" (currently Place de la Concorde) in order to offer its members more comfort in a prestigious setting.
 The club still occupies more than 10,000 square meters in the Hotels du Plessis-Bellière and Moreau.

 Grand Prix and Formula One

-After the Paris-Bordeaux-Paris race event organised in June 1895 by the initial members of this club, the highest level of motor racing in France was defined and organised by the Sporting Committee ("Commission Sportive") of the club initially in three classes, under 400kg, 400-650kg, and over 650kg.
+After the Paris-Bordeaux-Paris race event organised in June 1895 by the initial members of this club, the highest level of motor racing in France was defined and organised by the Sporting Committee ("Commission Sportive") of the club initially in three classes, under 400 kg, 400–650 kg, and over 650 kg.